General Contractor Contract Terms Explained

 Common Misconceptions

+Misconception: Verbal changes to the contract are binding.
 Most standard forms, including AIA A201 §7.1, require all modifications to be in writing.
 An oral instruction from an architect or owner representative does not constitute a valid change order.
 Contractors who proceed on oral direction without a written change order or Construction Change Directive risk forfeiting recovery for that additional work.

+Misconception: "Substantial completion" means the project is finished.
 Substantial completion is a defined contractual milestone — typically when the work is sufficiently complete for its intended use — not full completion.
 The punch list period follows substantial completion, and final payment (which releases retainage) is a separate subsequent milestone.
 The two dates can be separated by 30 to 90 days on typical commercial projects.

+Misconception: The lowest-cost bidder is legally entitled to the contract on private projects.
 On private work, owners have no obligation to award to the low bidder.
 The general contractor bid process on private projects is governed solely by the owner's invitation-to-bid terms.
 Only public procurement statutes impose award obligations tied to low responsible bids.

+Misconception: A certificate of insurance satisfies all insurance obligations.
 A certificate of insurance is evidence of a policy's existence at issuance, not a guarantee of coverage adequacy or continuity.
 Contract terms typically require additional insured endorsements, waiver of subrogation endorsements, and minimum coverage limits — none of which are confirmed by a certificate alone.

+Misconception: Force majeure automatically covers supply chain delays.
 Force majeure clauses relieve performance obligations for events that are unforeseeable, external, and beyond the party's control.
 Supply chain disruptions that are foreseeable or that could have been mitigated through advance procurement typically do not qualify.
 Courts apply fact-specific analysis rather than categorical rules.

 Checklist or Steps